 If the LLC is sued directly by a tenant and you lose, and your insurance company does not pick up the tab, you may lose 100% of your equity in that one LLC.
 That also does not mean you need five separate LLCs for each property.
 The factors you want to take into consideration are the following:

 - The equity in each property

 - The percentage of overall net worth the real estate represents.

-Example: if you have two rental properties in Northern Wisconsin that are only $75,000 each, with $10,000 of equity, but this only represents 30% of your net worth, then one LLC is probably fine for both properties.
-If you have three properties in California with $500K in equity in each and the $1.5 million presents 90% of your net worth, two if not three LLC may make sense (even with the $800 per year franchise tax fee per LLC).
+For example: if you have two rental properties in Northern Wisconsin that are only $75,000 each, with $10,000 of equity, but this only represents 30% of your net worth, then one LLC is probably fine for both properties.
+If you have three properties in California with $500K in equity in each and the $1.5 million presents 90% of your net worth, two, if not three, LLC may make sense (even with the $800 per year franchise tax fee per LLC).
 Again, everyone’s risk tolerance is different.

 Finally, if you need funding from the equity in your own properties, usually, you will need to transfer the property back to your name or living trust, refinance, and after transfer back to the LLC for protection.